opc-cpvp/sondage-survey-external/README.md

 ### TODO

 a) The alert-label-error when a question is not answered is not displaying properly.
-It is just CSS
+It is just CSS.
 b) The navigation panel is the native of and should be replaced
-c) Make a french PA.json and set local=fr (that created problem below)
 d) Return to the same question on page refresh or on language switching (DONE -> but need to implement logic to access/store data to the database)
 e) The logic for showing the information section in Part C section 4 needs to be checked to reproduce exactly the same behaviour
-f) Hide navigation bar in the 'Preview'
+f) Hide navigation bar in the 'Preview''
 g) Total MB downloaded
 h) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";)
-i) Match the property names with the original project
-j) Explore survey Creator
+j) Explore survey Creator (POSTPONED)
 l) Add max width on text fields
+m) When selecting "Are you filing this complaint on your own behalf (or for a minor child you are guardian of) or on behalf of someone else?" -> Someone else, then the section "Authorization form attachment(s)" info is missing when uploading files
+o) Fr & en property of elements (Stephanie).
+This is started in we are now using only 1 file (survey_pa_complaint.json).
+Light work.
+q) The page & panel title <h> tag have been hard coded in Survey.vue.OPC.js.
+Need to find a way to not do that.
+	[Hint: look for SurveyTemplateText() but it only looks like it is avaialble for knockout]
+r) Some of the links/urls have not been set for french in <sections> when I add the "en" + "fr" parts

 ### Fixed todos